monash-emu/AuTuMN/README.md

 black .
 ```

+sudo apt install git-lfs

 ## Input data

 Input data is stored in text format in the `data/inputs/` folder.
 All input data required to run the app should be stored in this folder, along with a README explaining its meaning and provenance.
 Input data is preprocessed into an SQLite database at runtime, inside the `autumn.inputs` module.
-A unique identified for the latest input data is stored in `data/inputs/input-hash.txt`.
+A unique identifier for the latest input data is stored in `data/inputs/input-hash.txt`.
 If you want to add new input data or modify existing data, then:

 - add or update the source CSV/XLS files
 - adjust the preprocess functions in `autumn.inputs` as required